giDai7ja/zabbix_nvidia_multi_gpu/README.md

 ## Overview

-This template is for Zabbix to monitor multiple Nvidia GPUs
+This template is for Zabbix to monitor multiple NVidia GPUs

 For nvidia GPU monitoring, zabbix offers a standard [template](https://github.com/zabbix/community-templates/tree/main/Server_Hardware/Other/template_nvidia-smi_integration).
 The disadvantage is that it only allows monitoring one GPU.
 Of course there are other templates, but this one has some advantages.
 For example, this template uses only one user parameter and does not require additional scripts